savannahmarshall/Note-Taker/README.md

 - [Questions](#questions)

 ## Installation
-To use this application, you must install [Node.js](https://nodejs.org/en).
+Ensure you have Node.js installed.
+If not, download and install it from the [official Node.js website](https://nodejs.org/en).

 ## Usage